African Communities: Reflections of Coexistence and Cooperation, Q and A | The Charles K. Wilkinson Lecture Series

-As part of the Annual Charles K. Wilkinson Lecture, join scholars in the fields of Egyptian, Islamic, and Ancient Near Eastern art for a thirty-minute Q and A to explore social, religious, and economic interconnections on the African continent and between Africans and their neighbors.
+As part of the annual Charles K. Wilkinson Lecture Series, join scholars in the fields of Egyptian, Islamic, and Ancient Near Eastern art for a thirty-minute Q and A. They explore social, religious, and economic interconnections on the African continent and between Africans and their neighbors around the theme African Communities: Reflections of Coexistence and Cooperation.

 This program is made possible by the Charles Wilkinson Lecture Series Fund.